-Summer residencies are integral parts of the MFA experience.
-The 14-day residency is held on the campus of Ashland University and features a rigorous schedule of workshops, seminars and readings.
-The 2017 Summer Residency will be held Saturday, July 15 through Saturday, July 29.
-The residency begins with a program dinner on Saturday, July 15.
-The final Saturday is a travel day.
+Summer residencies are integral to forming and maintaining our MFA community.
+The residency is held on the campus of Ashland University and features a rigorous schedule of workshops, seminars and readings.
+The 2023 Summer Residency will be held at Ashland University from Sunday, July 16 to Friday, July 28.

 Typical Daily Residency Schedule